Sailplane wing with water ballast

-The topic is how much water ballast are we going to use?
-This is not an all or nothing type of tool.
-Some pilots will takeoff full everyday and dump down in timed increments (20 seconds for example).
-However if you have a stock water system the tail ballast will dump at a faster ratio, meaning it will drain the tail before the wings are empty, moving the CG forward as you dump.
-So you might still be at 3/4 ballast with no tail ballast and a very forward CG.
-Forward CG is not where you want to be if you are having difficulty climbing.
+How much water ballast should you use on any given day?
+This is not an all-or-nothing type of tool.
+Some pilots will takeoff full every day and dump down in timed increments (20 seconds, for example).
+However, if you have a stock water system, the tail ballast will dump at a faster ratio, meaning it will drain the tail before the wings are empty, moving the CG forward as you dump.
+So you might still be at 3/4 wing ballast with no tail ballast and an extreme forward CG.
+A forward CG can lead to difficulty climbing in thermals.

-You have to look at answering the next 5 questions.
-The following tables will help guide you to a recommended wing loading.
+Start by answering five questions.
+I have included the following tables that will help guide you to a recommended wing loading.

-1. The average lift strength for the day?
+1. What is the average lift strength for the day?

 3. What is the workable height band?